 So many people care for this “tough,” versatile plant.

 You’ll find it growing small pots, hanging baskets, totems and even as the only bit of green they see all day – a vine hanging in their office cubicle; the Pothos needs only basic plant care instructions.

 Origin Of The Pothos Plant

-The Pothos comes to the indoor houseplant world from Southeast Asia and to narrow it down more – the jungles of Malaysia.
+The Pothos comes to the indoor houseplant world from Southeast Asia and to narrow it down more – the jungles of the Solomon Islands.
 The botanical name is – Epipremnum – but Pothos is much easier to pronounce.